oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

     ![View the sales-sample load task settings.](images/sales-sample-preview.png =65%x*)

 11. The Load tool makes intelligent choices for the target table name and properties.
-Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the Autonomous Database instance, without the need to predefine the table in SQL.
+Since this is an initial load, accept the default option of **Create Table**, which conveniently creates the target table in the Oracle Autonomous AI Database instance, without the need to predefine the table in SQL.
 Change the name of the target table to be created from **`SALES_SAMPLE`** to **`CUSTSALES_EXT`**.
 Next, click **Close**.

     ![Update table name](images/change-target-table-name.png)